crate/cratedb-guide/docs/home/index.md

 Start with a fully managed CrateDB instance to accelerate and simplify working with analytical data.
-CrateDB Cloud enables seamless deployment, monitoring, backups, and scaling of CrateDB clusters on AWS, Azure or GCPs, eliminating the need for direct database management.
+CrateDB Cloud enables seamless deployment, monitoring, backups, and scaling of CrateDB clusters on AWS, Azure, or GCP, eliminating the need for direct database management.

 With CrateDB Cloud, you can skip infrastructure setup and focus on delivering